top of page

 Debt

 Another important aspect to consider is the level of debt.
-It is crucial to determine whether a business has manageable debt that can be repaid within a three-year period.
-This can be calculated by dividing total long-term debt by earnings.
-After analyzing the financials of The Campbell’s Company, I found that the company has 10,1 years of earnings in debt, which is significantly higher than I would like to see.
-In his book Rule #1 Investing, Phil Town highlights the impact of debt on businesses, stating: "A business that carries a significant amount of debt compared to its income faces an uncertain financial future.
-If there are any problems with the economy, a business with a significant amount of loans might be in big trouble."
-Given this perspective, I would like to see management prioritize paying down some of its debt.
-Until they take steps to reduce the debt level, it will remain a concern when considering an investment in The Campbell’s Company.
+It is important to assess whether a business carries debt that can realistically be repaid within a three-year period by dividing total long-term debt by earnings.
+After reviewing the financials of The Campbell’s Company, I find that the company has 10,1 years of earnings in debt, which is significantly higher than what I would normally be comfortable with.
+In his book Rule #1 Investing, Phil Town highlights the risks associated with excessive leverage, noting that a business with a large amount of debt relative to its income faces an uncertain future, particularly if economic conditions deteriorate.
+This perspective is relevant here, as elevated debt reduces financial flexibility and increases risk during weaker periods.
+That said, management has started to make some progress.
+On the most recent earnings call, the company pointed out that its overall debt level has come down slightly compared to last year.
+While the improvement is modest, it does indicate that reducing debt is at least moving in the right direction.
+Even so, leverage remains high, and I would like to see more meaningful progress before becoming fully comfortable.
+Until the debt level is brought down further, it remains an important risk factor to keep in mind when considering an investment in The Campbell’s Company.

 Risks